Aadu Puli

 Aadu Puli is a 2011 Indian Tamil language action drama film written and directed by newcomer Vijay Prakash and produced by S. Michael Rayappan.
 The film stars Aadhi, Poorna, and Prabhu, while Suresh, Ravichandran, K. R. Vijaya, Anupama Kumar, and Yuvarani play supporting roles.
 The music was composed by Sundar C. Babu with editing by Kishore Te and cinematography by Rajavel Olhiveeran.
 The film was released on 18 February 2011.
-It opened to negative reviews and was a flop at the box office.
-The film was dubbed into Telugu as Chelgatam.

 Plot

 Bhagyanathan (Prabhu) is a crazy fan of M. G. Ramachandran and has named his son Idhayakani (Aadhi).
 Idhayakani is a nice guy who watches movies, plays basketball, flirts with girls like Anjali (Poorna), and has a happy family consisting of his father, loving mother Kalaiarasi (Anupama), sister, grandfather Sabapathy (Ravichandran), and grandmother Sampoornam (K. R. Vijaya).
 However, Thillainayagam (Suresh), Anjali's father, is a cunning minister and ruthless politician who wants to be the next CM by hook or crook.
 He does not approve of Idhayakanni as his future son-in-law and has an army of goondas like Paal Pandi ready to take on his enemies.
 How our larger than life hero wages a one-man battle against the evil minister and his henchmen forms the rest of the story.